 Travel, experience, reflection, and academic inquiry form the foundation of global service-learning experiences at Providence College.
-In a process that deepens learning and enhances either January or Alternative Break travel experience, students analyze and reflect upon travel and community engagement in a related course throughout the spring term.
+In a process that deepens learning and enhances either a January or Spring Break travel experience, students analyze and reflect upon travel and community engagement in a related course throughout the spring term.
 This experience serves as a central “text” of the course which students analyze and reflect upon their with their classmates, both while on the trip and back on campus through class discussions, assignments and in sharing their experience.
 While the semester course offerings and related trips are expected to rotate and change each academic year, The Feinstein Institute is dedicated to working with community partners and building mutual relationships with organizations abroad through this program.
 The Global Service-Learning Program is run through the Feinstein Institute for Public Service, in partnership with several academic departments and the Center for International Studies.
 All of the global service-learning courses are cross-listed with Global Studies.

 Trips for 2014-15:

-Youth Development Across Borders, Nicaragua
+Youth Development Across Borders: El Manzanu Uno, Nicaragua

-Students who participate in the trip will then take a Spring semester course on Tuesday evenings, GST 371: Youth Development Across Borders
+Students who participate in the trip will then take a Spring semester course on Tuesday evenings, GST 371: Youth Development Across Borders.

 This course will explore the meaning and practice of being and doing "youth" in various cultural contexts using service-learning in local and international settings.
-Specifically, students in the course will participate in a weeklong service project with youth in El Manzano Uno in Nicaragua with Waves of Hope during winter break; and then participate in a semester-long service project with youth in Providence, RI with Providence CityArts for Youth.
+Specifically, students in the course will participate in a weeklong service project with youth in El Manzano Uno in Nicaragua with Waves of Hope during winter break; and then participate in a semester-long service project with youth in Providence, RI with Providence CityArts! for Youth.

-Justice and Service at the US-Mexico Border: Tijuana, Mexico
+Justice and Service at the US-Mexico Border: Tijuana, México

 Visualizing Peace and Justice: Quito, Ecuador